Swiddis/etoast-site/pages/writing/dialects-around-us.md

 > going on the same patterns are not very illuminating; they are often even
 > misleading.
 The language is not alive except to those who use it.

-Thurston calls these subfield-specific patterns "mental infrastructure," an idiom that I've found valuable to incorporate into my own vocabulary.
+Thurston calls these subfield-specific patterns "mental infrastructure," a term that I've found valuable to incorporate into my own vocabulary.
 Accounting for mental infrastructure turns out to be important when introducing ideas to others, and having a term for the phenomenon has helped me to identify cases where context or a definition may be necessary.
 It's why I'm a big fan of putting glossaries in my documents, and why it feels like a lot of my writing